Chaaronn/Auto-PGN-Generator/README.md

 # SETUP

-Ensure 'main_opening' and 'variation_name' in setup.ini exactly match to the opening and variation in openings.json
+Ensure 'main_opening' and 'variation_name' in setup.ini exactly match to the opening and variation in openings.json.

+If using an opening with a large number of pre-made moves, consider increasing "moves_per_line" as these will be counted to this total.

 Only requirement outside base Python modules is 'python-chess'.